Discover Sarasota's Newtown

 Culture: Booker High School Visual Performing Arts Center

-Named after Emma Edwina Booker, an historic inspirational teacher and leader in the black community.
-Three Newtown schools are named after her including Booker High School, a magnet school with a $58 million state of the art campus and home to an acclaimed Visual and Performing Arts (VPA) program, It offers pre-professional arts training in dance, digital film, motion design, music, theatre and visual art.
-Students showcase their talents during the school year and tickets are available on line.
+Named after Emma Edwina Booker, a historic inspirational teacher and leader in the black community.
+Three Newtown schools are named after her including Booker High School, a magnet school with a $58 million state-of-the-art campus and home to an acclaimed Visual and Performing Arts (VPA) program, It offers pre-professional arts training in dance, digital film, motion design, music, theatre and visual art.
+Students showcase their talents during the school year and tickets are available online.
 Two famous alumni of the program are American Idol semifinalist Syesha Mercado, and NBC’s “Chicago Fire” TV star, Charlie Barnett.

 Westcoast Black Theatre Troupe